 For nearly four decades, EcoFarm’s flagship event has brought food system stakeholders together for education, networking and celebration.
 With over 70 workshops featuring prominent speakers on the latest advances in agricultural techniques, marketing strategies, research and other important food system issues, along with organic meals and lively entertainment, the EcoFarm Conference is the largest sustainable agriculture gathering in the western United States.

-Leveraging the Farmer Fellowship Program and the broad ecological agriculture community brought together by EcoFarm, the farmer-led Ecological Farmers & Ranchers Alliance (EFRA) was established to further the success of Triple Bottom Line ecological farmers and ranchers through member-led, collaborative programs.
+The farmer led Ecological Farmers & Ranchers Alliance (EFRA) was established to further the success of Triple Bottom Line ecological farmers and ranchers through member led, collaborative programs.
 Projects include information resources; business development, financial, management, and legal services; access to affordable inputs; equipment sharing; work for viable farm-gate prices; liability and health insurance; and policy advocacy, among other possibilities.

 For nearly 30 years, the annual Hoes Down Harvest Festival has celebrated organic harvests and rural life, delighting all ages at Full Belly Farm in the Capay Valley.
 Mini-workshops, games, crafts, farm tours, live music, and organic food make Hoes Down an educational, fun-filled day for the entire family.
 This event benefits the Ecological Farming Association and a variety of sustainable agriculture and community organizations.